gordwilling/OmahaHiLo/README.md

 ###### Program Input

 A text file containing multiple lines in the following format is read by the program.
-This line indicates the cards in play for a single round
+Each line indicates the cards in play for a single round

 ```